Nikon F

 The Nikon F becomes part of the culture

 The Nikon F became part of the camera culture and beyond.
 It was featured in a number of films made in, or set in, the 1960s.
-For example, the main character in Michelangelo Antonioni's 1966 film Blow-Up is a fashion photographer in Swinging London, and he uses a Nikon F and a Hasselblad.
+For example, the main character in Michelangelo Antonioni's 1966 film Blow-Up is a fashion photographer in swinging London who uses a Nikon F and a Hasselblad.

-In a markedly different use case, photojournalists in Vietnam in the 1960s and early 1970s put lots of film through this camera.
+In a drastically different use case, photojournalists in Vietnam in the 1960s and early 1970s put lots of film through this camera.
 That proved the Nikon F’s reliability in ultra harsh conditions.
-The camera became part of the iconography of the war and was featured in Stanley Kubrick’s Full Metal Jacket (1987) and Francis Ford Coppola’s Apocalypse Now (1979).
+It became part of the iconography of the war and was later featured in Stanley Kubrick’s Full Metal Jacket (1987) and Francis Ford Coppola’s Apocalypse Now (1979).

 The Nikon F in use